Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 "It’s leg day."

-*That* deflated him. "…Right you are, Sergeant First Class."
+*That* deflated him. "...Right you are, Sergeant First Class."
 He stalked off to change, and perhaps to fortify his mental resolve.

 Rebar, on the other hand, ambled over to check on Daar.
 He was in their tool shed with the two-furrow plow, his harness, some chain, and some eyelets.
 He was just contemplating the TIG welder—and how he might fit the welding mask over his snout—when Vandenberg arrived.